adri-standard/adri/CONTRIBUTING.md

-# Contributing to ADRI Validator
+# Contributing to ADRI

+**Stop AI Agents Breaking on Bad Data**

-Thank you for your interest in contributing to the ADRI Validator project!
-We welcome contributions from the community to help make AI agent workflows more robust and reliable through better data quality protection.
+Thank you for your interest in contributing to ADRI!
+We welcome contributions from the AI framework community to help protect agents from bad data with one line of code.

+**Join the Movement**: Help make AI agents bulletproof across LangChain, CrewAI, AutoGen, LlamaIndex, Haystack, LangGraph, and Semantic Kernel.

 ## Table of Contents